woosting/turris-notes/howtos/lxc/container-creation.md

 # Container creation

-1. Create the BTRFS subvolume that will to host the container:
+1. Create the BTRFS subvolume that will to host the container (as root):

-    root@turris:~# `btrfs subvolume create /srv/lxc/<containername>`

     ```
     root@turris:~# btrfs subvolume create /srv/lxc/containername
     Create subvolume '/srv/lxc/containername'